-Pam VanderPloeg documents and shares the architectural history of old, modern, and contemporary city buildings and historic architects and builders.
-Articles and stories are found on the drop-down menus, and published works, as well as projects-in-process are listed below.
+With BuildingStoryPress.com, content creator Pam VanderPloeg documents and shares the architectural background of historic, modern, and contemporary buildings and historic architects and builders.
+Articles and stories are found on the drop-down menus, and published works and a projects-in-process update are shown below.

-Photos and text are copyright 2025 unless otherwise noted.
-Unauthorized use of written material or images is prohibited by law.
+Photos and text are copyright 2025 unless noted.
+Unauthorized use of text or images prohibited by law.

 PUBLICATIONS IN PRINT